 Choose an Indoor or Outdoor Location

-Several different species of trees you can choose from to grow your own depending on your location and climate.
+Several different species of Bonsai trees you can choose from to grow your own depending on your location and climate.

-Starting a Bonsai from Seed
+Starting Bonsai Trees from Seed

-First up, I’m going to outline how you would start a tree from seed.
-You’ll need patience to go this route because it can take three to five years of care before your tree gets big enough to start shaping.
+First up, I’m going to outline how you would start a Bonsai tree from seed.
+You’ll need patience to go this route because it can take three to five years of care before your Bonsai tree gets big enough to start shaping.
 However, it’s worth it when you can see the fruits of your labor pay off.

 1. Get Your Seeds